 If you have space, add trees.
 Trees can be used as walls or focal points.
 In autumn, their orange, gold, and red leaves usher in the season.
 In spring, bright flowers can welcome the return of the growing season and longer days.

-Personally, I am not a fan of grass lawns, but they can be a component of a sprawling southern garden.
-Choose a variety that needs little water, if possible.
+I am not a fan of grass lawns, but they can be a component of a sprawling southern garden.
+Choose a variety that needs little water and hire a professional arborist to make your life easier.

 Remember, you probably can’t bring plants or seeds home from another country, but you can bring small statues, vases, and other souvenirs to dress up your travel-themed gardens.
 Enjoy!